kalekdev/uni/semester-1/technische-mechanik/notes.typ

 In reality, there are 4 fundamental forces (electromagnetic, gravitational, weak and strong nuclear) but in many practical applications we consider integral values such as contact forces and friction.

 === Newton's Laws of Motion
-Published in his 1687 paper Principia, these laws describe the motion of all objects and continue to serve as the description of forces in the modern day.
+Published in his 1687 paper Principia, these laws describe the motion of all objects and continue to serve as the foundations of classical mechanics in the modern day.

 1. An object remains at rest or in motion at a constant speed unless acted on by an external force.
 2. The resultant force acting on a body is the rate of change of the momentum of the object: